-The North Carolina minor power of attorney form is a document which enables parents to assign a trusted adult the right to make parental decisions regarding their child, usually for a limited duration.
+A North Carolina minor power of attorney form is a document that enables parents to assign a trusted adult the right to make parental decisions regarding their child, usually for a limited duration.
 Sometimes, a parent may need to be away from their child due to obligations such as work, training, military deployment, or illness.
 During these absences, parents can appoint an attorney-in-fact to act as their representative in caring for their child.
-State law doesn’t set a limit on how long the power of attorney can last, but most temporary appointments are for a maximum of six (6) months before they must be renewed.
-If the parent only needs health care decisions to be delegated to an agent, they can assign one using a document constructed in accordance with Chapter 32A, Article 4: Consent to Health Care for Minor (§ 32A-34).
+State law doesn’t set a limit on how long the power of attorney can last, but most temporary appointments are for a maximum of six months before they must be renewed.
+If the parent only needs healthcare decisions to be delegated to an agent, they can assign one using a document constructed in accordance with Chapter 32A, Article 4: Consent to Health Care for Minor (§ 32A-34).

 Adobe PDF (.pdf) | Microsoft Word (.doc)